Why Is Your Gas Oven Not Heating Up But Your Stove Works Just Fine

 Gas appliances are widely spread as electric ones but need specific knowledge and requirements.
 They are supposed to be dangerous and need constant maintenance and repair.
-The main piece of advice when you face a problem with any gas appliance is don’t try to repair it by yourself.
+When you face a problem with any gas appliance, the main advice is don’t try to repair it by yourself.

-When you’ve set your gas oven to preheat at 350 degrees Fahrenheit, then you place the cake on the oven counter.
-But after that, you turn the oven light on to see if the cake is rising.
+When you set your gas oven to preheat at 350 degrees Fahrenheit, place the cake on the oven counter.
+But after that, you turn the oven light on to see if the cake rises.
 And, to your regret, it is not.
-Opening the oven door, you realize the temperature in the oven has not been increased above the temperature in the kitchen.
+Opening the oven door, you realize the oven temperature has not increased above the temperature in the kitchen.
 Why won’t the oven heat up?
 To understand that, you should probably understand how a gas oven works.

-Upon the experience of our gas technicians, most of the time this issue is caused by either a problem with a power, gas, gas igniter, burners, or in rare cases temperature control thermostat.
+Upon the experience of our gas technicians, most of the time, this issue is caused by either a problem with a power, gas, gas igniter, burners, or in rare cases, a temperature control thermostat.

-Fix Appliances CA is one of the best home and commercial appliance repairs, and it specializes in gas appliances repair, maintenance and installation.
-Having almost two decades of experience in the gas repair market, we implement our knowledge and skills to offer highly qualified services done in time.
+Fix Appliances CA is one of the best home and commercial appliance repairs, specializing in gas appliance repair, maintenance and installation.
+Having almost two decades of experience in the gas repair market, we implement our knowledge and skills to offer highly qualified services on time.

 Basic Reasons Why the Oven Stopped Working

-Before we pay attention to the reasons why the gas oven is not working but the stove is, let’s discover how it works.
-When selecting the bake or broil function on a gas oven, the control sends 120 volts of alternating current to the bake or broil igniter or spark electrode.
+Before paying attention to why the gas oven is not working but the stove is, let’s discover how it works.
+When selecting the bake or broil function in a gas oven, the control sends 120 volts of alternating current to the bake, broil igniter, or spark electrode.
 The igniter is wired to a safety valve, and as the component gets hot, it draws an increased current, or amps, through the valve.
-A bimetal arm inside the valve reacts to the heat generated by the amps which causes the arm to flex and open, releasing gas into the oven’s bake or broil burner tube.
+A bimetal arm inside the valve reacts to the heat generated by the amps, which causes the arm to flex and open, releasing gas into the oven’s bake or broil burner tube.

-Keep in mind, that the temperature designated by the control is only an average one.
+Remember that the temperature designated by the control is only an average one.
 The actual temperature will fluctuate throughout the cycle.
-Convection ovens will reduce this fluctuation by using a motorized fan, with or without its own heating element, to circulate the heated air evenly throughout the oven cavity.
+Convection ovens will reduce this fluctuation by using a motorized fan to circulate the heated air evenly throughout the oven cavity with or without its own heating element.

 Our gas technicians prepared a quick guide on what to check first to discover that the oven is not working: